huikang/ovs/INSTALL.Docker.md

 $LOCAL_IP in the below command is the IP address via which other hosts can reach this host.
 This acts as your local tunnel endpoint.

+$SYSTEM_ID in the below command is the unique identifier for the docker host.

 $ENCAP_TYPE is the type of tunnel that you would like to use for overlay networking.
 The options are "geneve" or "stt".
 (Please note that your kernel should have support for your chosen $ENCAP_TYPE.
 Both geneve